 3.68.
 Area for scaffold to be kept clear

-A person who is the main contractor at a workplace or, if there is not a main contractor, a person who causes a scaffold to be erected at a workplace, must ensure that an area where a scaffold is to be erected is clear of rubbish and any material and equipment not required for immediate use.
+A person who is the main contractor at a workplace, and a person who causes a scaffold to be erected at a workplace, must ensure that an area where a scaffold is to be erected is clear of rubbish and any material and equipment not required for immediate use.

 Penalty for a person who commits the offence as an employee: the regulation 1.15 penalty.